-The writer's workshop brings to campus a nonfiction writer without an academic affiliation whose current book-in-progress addresses ethical issues in relation to a pressing social problem.
+The writer's workshop seeks to engage with a nonfiction writer without an academic affiliation whose current book-in-progress addresses ethical issues in relation to a pressing social problem.
 Please note that although we appreciate the genre, for this particular workshop we will not be accepting submissions that would be classified as memoir.
-The workshop, now entering its sixth year, has previously featured Philip Gourevitch, Eliza Griswold, Adrian Nicole LeBlanc, and Carla Power.
+The workshop, now entering its sixth year, has previously featured Philip Gourevitch, Eliza Griswold, Adrian Nicole LeBlanc, Carla Power, and Alec MacGillis.

 The workshop offers an honorarium of $10,000, plus travel expenses.

 The timing of the workshop and related activities will be arranged in consultation with the writer during the 2020-21 academic year.
 Applicants should be prepared to have a manuscript that is 75-100% drafted to share with workshop participants eight weeks prior to the agreed upon workshop date.
 The manuscript will only be shared with invited workshop participants (about 15 people) and will be kept confidential.